blackboxgps/BlackBox-GPS-API-usage-example/README.md

 ------------

 * PHP 5.3+
-* Your own BlackBox GPS API Client (see http://services.blackboxgps.com)
+* Your own BlackBox GPS API Client ID and Secret (see http://services.blackboxgps.com)
 * A valid BlackBox GPS username & password

 Thanks to